Best Software

 Best for: Fortune 500 procurement managing 10,000+ vendor contracts across jurisdictions

-Icertis Contract Intelligence is the dominant platform for enterprise vendor contract management.
-With 30% of the Fortune 100 on the platform, Icertis treats contracts as structured data and applies AI-powered intelligence across entire vendor portfolios.
-It is recognized as a Leader in the 2025 Gartner Magic Quadrant for CLM.
+Icertis Contract Intelligence is one of the most established platforms for enterprise vendor contract management.
+Icertis's own published materials state that its platform is used across a large share of the Fortune 100, and it treats contracts as structured data, applying AI-powered intelligence across entire vendor portfolios.
+Icertis was positioned as a Visionary in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management; the Leaders that year were Agiloft, Docusign, Ironclad, Malbek, and Sirion.

 For vendor contracts specifically, Icertis offers the deepest feature set on this list.
 Supplier lifecycle management tracks vendors from onboarding through offboarding.
 Risk analytics identify supplier concentration and dependency risks across the portfolio.
 Compliance automation monitors certifications, insurance, and regulatory requirements continuously.
 The spend integration connects contracted terms to actual ERP data, so you can compare what you agreed to pay against what you are actually paying.